Geoffrey Ma

 Geoffrey Ma Tao-li GBM KC SC (馬道立; born 11 January 1956) is a retired Hong Kong judge who served as the 2nd Chief Justice of the Hong Kong Court of Final Appeal—the court of last resort (or supreme court) in Hong Kong.
 Between 2001 and 2010, he held various positions in the High Court of Hong Kong, including Chief Judge, Justice of Appeal, and Judge of the Court of First Instance.
-Before his judicial career, he was a barrister-at-law in private practice at Temple Chambers, and was qualified to practice in England and Wales, Hong Kong, Australia and Singapore.
+Before his judicial career, he was a barrister-at-law in private practice at Temple Chambers in Hong Kong and legal consultant to Messrs.
+David Chong & Co in Singapore, and was qualified to practice in England and Wales, Hong Kong, Australia and Singapore.
+He now practices at Temple Chambers as an arbitrator and mediator, and at Brick Court Chambers as a door tenant.

 Early life and education

-Ma was born in Hong Kong in 1956, the son of an electrical engineer who was educated at the Engineering Faculty of The University of Hong Kong, but his family originally hails from Tianjin.
-His ancestors were adherents of the Muslim faith, and his great-grandfather had been the imam in the Muslim community in Shanghai before the war.
-Mr Ma's parents moved to Hong Kong in the late 1940s, but in the 1960s they moved again to Manchester in the United Kingdom, where he received education at Altrincham Grammar School.
-In 1974, he started his studies at the University of Birmingham and graduated with an LLB in 1977.
+Ma was born in Hong Kong in 1956, the son of an electrical engineer.
+His great-grandfather was the imam of the Muslim community in Shanghai before the Second Sino-Japanese War.
+His parents moved to Hong Kong from Tianjin in the late 1940s.
+In the 1960s, after Ma was born, his family moved to Manchester in the United Kingdom, where he went to Altrincham Grammar School.

+Ma studied Law at the University of Birmingham.
+He graduated with an LLB in 1977.

-Legal career
+Legal career (1978-2001)

 In 1978, Ma was called to the Bar by Gray's Inn in London and commenced his practice as a barrister in England and Wales; he was then called to Bar in Hong Kong, State of Victoria, Australia and Singapore in 1980, 1983 and 1990 respectively.
 He was appointed Queen's Counsel in 1993.
-During his time as a barrister, Ma was instructed for many high-profile cases.
-He represented the Director of Immigration in the right of abode cases.
-He was Head of Chambers of Temple Chambers in Hong Kong prior to his judicial appointment.
+During his time as a barrister, Ma was instructed in many high-profile cases, playing what the South China Morning Post described as a "pivotal role" in shaping Hong Kong's new constitutional order.
+He represented the government in many cases, including the Director of Immigration in the right of abode cases.
+He was Head of Chambers at Temple Chambers in Hong Kong, and legal consultant to Messrs David Chong & Co in Singapore, as head of litigation, shipping, and admiralty departments, prior to his appointment to the bench.